The Story of Harris Funeral Homes

 Rise to the challenge and stand for freedom

-We are hopeful that God will deliver a victory for Tom.
+While Tom and his family didn’t get the victory they hoped for, we know that God is in control.
 And we’re praying that He will move in the hearts of people like you to see what is at stake and commit to the battle for freedom.

 Alliance Defending Freedom needs the resources to present a strong legal defense for people like Tom.
 This crucial work to defend freedom can only happen through God’s provision and your support.